How Do You Prepare HVAC Equipment for a Storm

 When the storm has passed, ensure the system is safe before starting it back up.
 First, verify there are no indications of damage and clean any debris from around the unit.
 Call All American Air Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the unit.
 Once you’ve had the system inspected by a professional, turn the HVAC system back on immediately to help dry the home and limit mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.